Expresses worldwide earned bragging rights and sweet hardware with three contests to celebrate success across the convenience channel.

 • Western: McGregor Range Express (Fort Bliss)

-The Spangdahlem Express accepts the award for Europe/SWA winner in the Rollin’ to Win contest at the 2026 Exchange seminar.
+Spangdahlem Express Manager Michelle Hetcher accepts the award for Europe/SWA winner in the Rollin’ to Win contest at the 2026 Exchange seminar.
 At left are Exchange Executive Vice President/Deputy Director/CFO Brad Bingham, EVP/Chief Operating Officer Marla Randolph and EVP/Chief Merchandising Officer Eric Sidman.
 At right are Senior Vice President of Merchandising Marissa Carpenter (in red shirt), Consumables Vice President Danielle Pelland and Senior Enlisted Advisor Chief Master Sgt.
 Rich Martinez.

 1. Rod Houston Avatar